shwetaraut676/learnsML/README.md

 - `Customer Segmentation using K-means.ipynb`: Jupyter Notebook containing the main project code and analysis.

-## Project 1: E-commerce Customer Churn Prediction
+## Project 2: E-commerce Customer Churn

 The main goal of this project is to develop a machine learning model to predict customer churn based on historical customer data.
 The predictive model utilizes various features such as customer demographics, purchase history, and customer interactions to forecast whether a customer is likely to churn in the future.